Part II

 What appears as contradiction (limitless possibility within finite form) is actually a profound complementarity.
 The infinite doesn’t exist in opposition to form; it expresses through form.

 Pure potential (the Field of Potential) remains abstract until it manifests through structure.
 The Void is the formless source beneath all potentials.
-Like energy needing a medium for expression, possibility requires a vessel to become tangible reality.
+Like energy needing a medium for expression, possibility requires a vessel before it can become lived reality.

 When we resist this truth, seeking unlimited freedom without accepting limits, we often experience:

-By contrast, when we embrace this paradox, we discover:
+By contrast, when we embrace this paradox, the particular begins to deepen rather than shrink:

 This is the deeper wisdom of Bounded Infinity: fully inhabiting limits and letting depth open inside them.

-- Your physical body echoes the practice container; it is the vessel through which consciousness experiences itself.
+• Your physical body is the vessel through which consciousness experiences itself.

-- Your life circumstances are the specific field in which your unique wisdom unfolds.
+• Your life circumstances are the field in which your unique wisdom must take shape.

-To walk the Path of the Dragon is to hold this paradox as a polarity to work with (a pair of truths held in dynamic tension), knowing that form and freedom, boundary and boundlessness, are intimate partners in the cosmic framework.
+To walk the Path of the Dragon is to hold this paradox as a living polarity, knowing that form and freedom, boundary and boundlessness, are intimate partners.

 Holding the Paradox: The Way Forward